Keyboard shortcuts

 File format

-Two file-level header lines, then one record per line.
+One file-level header line, then one record per line.
 Fields are tab-separated.
 Every record kind carries a leading seq column and a trailing chain column.
 Free-form fields (program paths, refusal reasons) have their \t, \n, and \r bytes replaced with a single space at write time so a maliciously-chosen argv[0] can never inject columns.

 # varta-watch recovery audit v2